The latest addition to the welcome sign gallery

 The link above indicates an admission fee of $5 per person, but when we went, we were only charged $2; it may vary by season.
 As with Fort Fincastle, guided tours are offered, but your guide will expect a tip at the tour’s conclusion.
 If you don’t come as part of a city tour, you can probably walk here from the city in 20-30 minutes, so save yourself the cab fare.

 After 20 minutes or so at the fort, we then headed back east through downtown to our final stop of the day at Paradise Island and the well-known Atlantis resort.
-If you’re even a casual flier, you’ll no doubt recognize Atlantis from the advertisements in the inflight magazine (at least it used to feature prominently in American Way).
-Atlantis has your typical, sprawling hotel and casino complex, high-end retail, and omnipresent private beach areas, but Atlantis tries to set itself apart with its unique guest experiences, including a dolphin swim encounter, an on-site water park, and its underwater restaurants and public areas.
-Perhaps its most over-the-top feature, though, is the “Michael Jackson” suite, available at the low, low price of $25,000 per night with a 4-night minimum.
+If you’re even a casual flyer, you’ll no doubt recognize Atlantis from the advertisements in the inflight magazine.
+At least it used to feature prominently in American Way.
+Atlantis has your typical, sprawling hotel and casino complex, high-end retail, and omnipresent private beach areas.
+But Atlantis tries to set itself apart with its unique guest experiences, including a dolphin swim encounter, an on-site water park, and its underwater restaurants and public areas.
+Perhaps its most over-the-top feature, though, is the “Michael Jackson” suite.
+It’s available at the low, low price of $25,000 per night with a 4-night minimum.

 Retail shops way out of my price range

 Sculpture in a public area

 Underwater public area, where you can get up close and personal with the reef

 View of the entire complex; the Michael Jackson Suite is the seemingly suspended walkway between the two halves of the building on the right